Yummy Traditional : Paratha and Roti Page Not Found - Yummy Traditional

 heat-the-tawa

-Flatten a ball between your palm, coat the ball with flour dust, sprinkle some flour over the surface/rolling board, and Start rolling the naan about a 7-inch diameter.
+Flatten a ball between your palms, coat the ball with flour dust, sprinkle some flour over the surface/rolling board, and start rolling the naan about an inch in diameter.

 rolling-the-naan